 At every milonga I've ever attended, I see women suffering silently as they sit unasked among friends and acquaintances, not to mention strangers, while young, attractive beginners are asked constantly.
 My own gray hair has put me in this position all too often, and in Buenos Aires, I was even told that if I wanted men to dance with me, I should dye my hair or wear a wig because men don’t want to be associated with aging women on the dance floor.
 This chronic macho selfishness is tango’s biggest drawback for women, and it’s a deep source of sorrow for more women than you might imagine.”

 I can’t argue with human nature.
-Men are attracted to young, beautiful, and sexy women, just as women are drawn to young, handsome, and attractive men; we all tango for pleasure.
-However, we shouldn’t let our natural inclinations mislead us.
+Men are attracted to young, beautiful, and sexy women, just as women are drawn to young, handsome, and attractive men; and we all tango for pleasure.
+However, we shouldn’t let this natural inclination mislead us.
 A tango partner is not a life partner.
-Whether she is young, pretty, or fertile is irrelevant.
-What matters is her knowledge, understanding, musicality, taste, skills, and maturity as a tango dancer.
-These qualities take years of diligent study, practice, and education - at least ten years, in my opinion.
+Whether he/she is young, pretty, or fertile is irrelevant.
+What matters is his/her knowledge, understanding, musicality, taste, skills, and maturity as a tango dancer.
+These qualities take years of diligent study, practice, and education—at least fifteen years, in my opinion.
 Tango is an adult dance.
 Most people begin their tango journey as adults, often after completing their child-rearing responsibilities.
 By the time they truly get it, they are no longer young.
-That’s why milongueros and milongueras are generally older, yet they’re regarded as symbols of tango status.
-Dancers from all over the world come to Buenos Aires to dance with them.
+That’s why milongueros and milongueras are generally older people, yet they’re regarded as status symbols in the milongas of Buenos Aires.
+Young Argentineans consider it an honor to dance with them, and dancers from all over the world come to Buenos Aires to do the same.

-In the US, the first and second generations of tango dancers are also reaching senior age, as the revival of tango that began in 1983 is now more than thirty years old.
-But unlike Argentina, here senior dancers often face ageism.
+In the US, the first and second generations of tango dancers are also reaching their senior ages, as the revival of tango that began in 1983 is now more than thirty years old.
+But unlike in Argentina, here senior dancers often face ageism.
 At a recent event I attended, out of over a hundred participants, about a dozen older women sat mostly ignored.
-Under encouragement from the organizer, I decided to dance with each of these women, and it turned out to be a wonderful experience because all of them were excellent dancers, with most having danced tango for more than ten years.
+Under encouragement from the organizer, I decided to dance with these women, and it turned out to be a wonderful experience.
+All of them were excellent dancers, with most having danced tango for more than ten years.
 This experience taught me a valuable lesson about the naivety of bias against older dancers.

 I’m not saying all older people are great dancers, nor do I advocate “charity” dances.
-But I believe that age discrimination in tango doesn’t make sense.
-It’s in our own interest not to judge or confuse tango with courtship.
+But I believe that ageism in tango is unjustified, given the fact that there are a lot more experienced tangueros and tangueras among older dancers than among younger ones.
+It’s in our own interest not to judge dancers by their age or confuse tango with courtship.
 From my experience, women in their fifties and sixties are often the best social dancers.
 Men, especially younger men, shouldn’t miss the chance to dance with them.
 While mature women may not appear as fresh and sexy as younger ones, their embrace, connection, musicality, communication, and coordination are often much stronger.
-In other words, they have attained a deeper understanding of tango - a strength that mature women can fully use to serve themselves.
+In other words, they have attained a deeper understanding of tango through years of practice—a strength that mature dancers can fully use to serve themselves.
+Dancing with them, young dancers are able to gain a completely new experience and understanding of tango that they would otherwise miss out on.

 October 18, 2015

-How to Get More Invitations in the Milonga
+How to Get More Invitations in the Milongas

 It is important to pay attention to men not only because you need to know your partners but also because men are more responsive to women who pay attention to them.
 Your attention signals your interest.
 A man can tell who are interested in him and who are not, and he acts much more positively to those who are.
 If you turn a blind eye to him, that sends a different message.
 Beware of the message you send.
 A gentleman does not force his way on you, he acts according to your will.

 Don't occupy yourself with things that may prevent men from inviting you, such as talking, eating, reading, browsing the phone, sitting with boyfriend, cliquing, being unchanged, wearing non-tango shoes, etc. Instead, let men see that you are available and ready.
 Pay attention to men who are observing you, and be responsive to their heed.
 Don't be afraid of showing your desire to dance.
-Many times I danced with a woman because she stood up with a smile and stared at me as I was passing by her seat.
+Many times I danced with a woman just because I passed her seat and she stood up and looked at me with a smile.
 Oftentimes the woman I tried to cabeceo did not get the dance because she sat there like a wooden chicken, but the woman sat next to her got because she was active and responsive.

 Don't assume that initiating an invitation is easy for men.
 They also have self-esteem and can feel embarrassed or humiliated by your rejection.
 Many will not come back again as a result, and you don't want that.
 It takes courage for a man to come over and ask you to dance because he runs the risk of being rejected by you in front of others.
 Don't make it harder by your attitude.
 Instead, show your empathy and friendliness.
 Even if you don't want to dance at the moment, responding kindly does you no harm.
 You will save yourself a potential partner for later that way.

 Women often complain that they don't get enough dances, but how many of them look into themselves for why?
 I don’t know how many times women have turned a blind eye, averted their eyes, looked dismissive, or even showed disdain when I tried to approach them.
-If you want to be invited, the best advice I can give is being friendly.
-Make it a habit to smile and let men see the passion in your eyes.
+If you want to be invited, the best advice I can give is being warm and friendly.
+Make it a habit to smile at men and let them see the passion in your eyes.
 I guarantee that you will get a lot more dances that way.

 Men often walk around in search of a partner.
 You might think that they walking by you to get a drink, use the bathroom, or something else that has nothing to do with you, but you'd be wrong.
 They are testing your reactions.
 If you sit there indifferently, that shows you are not interested.
 If you raise your head and make eye contact with them, that not only tells them you are looking for a partner, but also gives them a chance to cabeceo you.
 Making eye contact with men is very important because that is the way you let them know you want to dance.